awsdocs/aws-cost-management-user-guide/doc_source/ce-default-reports.md

 ### RI coverage reports<a name="ce-coverage-views"></a>

-The RI Coverage reports show how many of your Amazon EC2, Amazon Redshift, Amazon RDS, Amazon Elasticsearch Service, and Amazon ElastiCache instance hours are covered by RIs, how much you spent on On\-Demand Instances, and how much you might have saved had you purchased more reservations\.
+The RI Coverage reports show how many of your Amazon EC2, Amazon Redshift, Amazon RDS, Amazon OpenSearch Service, and Amazon ElastiCache instance hours are covered by RIs, how much you spent on On\-Demand Instances, and how much you might have saved had you purchased more reservations\.
 This enables you to see if you have under\-purchased RIs\.

 The RI coverage charts display the percentage of instance hours that your account used that were covered by reservations, helping you to understand and monitor the combined coverage across all of your RIs\.
 It also shows how much you spent on On\-Demand Instances and how much you might have saved had you purchased more reservations\.